This is part of the ANKN Logo

 Indigenous Education Worldwide

 Do not quote or copy without permission from Mike Gaffney or from Ray Barnhardt at the Alaska Native Knowledge Network, University of Alaska-Fairbanks.
-Mike Gaffney suggests that one read the Teacher's Manual Preview first to get a good idea about the purpose and design of this secondary school textbook.
+For an overview of the purpose and design of the Cultural Profile Project, see Instructional Notes for Teachers.

 Mike Gaffney